The quantum Newman-Moore model in a longitudinal field: Discussion and outlook

 $\bullet$~{\em Other plaquette models.} It is interesting to compare our results here with other plaquette models.
 For example, the quantum Baxter-Wu model \cite{baxter2016exactly} in a longitudinal field shows similar effects of frustration and magnetization plateaus for negative $k$.
-We also expect rich behaviour in the ``Rule 150'' plaquette model of Refs.~\cite{devakul2019classifying,you2018subsystem,stephen2022fractionalization,sfairopoulos2023cellular}.
+We also expect rich behavior in the ``Rule 150'' plaquette model of Refs.~\cite{devakul2019classifying,you2018subsystem,2020_Tantivasadakarn,stephen2022fractionalization,sfairopoulos2023cellular}.
 Other systems to consider are the plaquette models related to non-linear CA rules, see Ref.~\cite{sfairopoulos2024in-preparation} for details (for the classical models we expect that their effective defect description gives rise to dualities in their thermal partition sum similar to that of the TPMz \cite{sasa2010thermodynamic,garrahan2014transition,turner2015overlap}).
 Our approach can also be extended to three-dimensional models, specifically the ``square pyramid model'' \cite{heringa1989phase,turner2015overlap,sfairopoulos2023cellular}, the X-cube model \cite{weinstein2020absence} and the models of Ref.~\cite{canossa2024exotic}.
+Lastly, note the similarities of the phase diagram of the classical BW model to Fig.~\ref{fig:QuantumPhaseDiagram} \cite{2013_Velonakis}.